- Home

 Custodial Liability (Care, Custody or Control) insurance

 This provides cover against the death or accidental injury to equines that are in your care, custody, or control.
-An example of this would be if you had assisted, part, full or working liveries, or a horse that may have been sent to a rider for schooling.
+An example would be if you had assisted, part, full or working liveries, or a horse that may have been sent to a rider for schooling.
 This insurance covers you if an owner made a claim against you.

 CCC insurance is most commonly found combined with Transporters Insurance or Livery Yard Insurance.

-A benefit would be paid for veterinary fees / or the current market value, up to the indemnity limit, in the event of an accident, sickness, disease or death of the horses.
+A benefit would be paid for veterinary fees / or the current market value, up to the indemnity limit, in the event of an accident, sickness, disease, or death of the horses.

 If you are a livery yard owner this insurance can cover all of your needs.
 Protecting you while you are busy working on a variety of tasks that running a business can include.